Nomahk25/alfa-romeo-page/README.md

 ## 🔧 Customization

-- Change `"I ❤️ Alfa Romeo"` to any text you like.
+- Change `"Alfa Romeo"` to any text you like.
 - Swap background images in `style.css` (`@keyframes slideshow`)
 - Adjust audio volume or animation timing in `script.js` or `style.css`